-The unhealthy addiction is the thing that is digging a whole in your life that you may not get out of.
+An unhealthy addiction is a thing that is digging a hole in your life that you may not get out of.

-The unhealthy addiction is the thing you believe, no matter what you do, you are unable to quit and that brings me to the step that will relieve your self from addiction just a little bit.
+An unhealthy addiction is a thing you believe, no matter what you do, you are unable to quit and that brings me to the step that will relieve yourself from addiction just a little bit.
 Sometimes a little bit at a time is all you can do, and all you need for now.

 The very first step you can take to begin to relieve yourself from addiction is awareness.

-Awareness that we really do want to quit the addiction that is hurting others and our self so much.
+Awareness that we really do want to quit the addiction that is hurting others and ourselves so much.

-Awareness that we are absolutely capable of quitting what ever it is that we are determine to quit even alcohol, anger, anxiety, debt, depression, drama, overeating, and worry.
+Awareness that we are absolutely capable of quitting whatever it is that we are determined to quit even alcohol, anger, anxiety, debt, depression, drama, overeating, and worry.

 Once we are aware of these thoughts we can, and will, change them with more positive ones like, "No!
-I don't need it," or "I can quit," or "I really want to quit."
-These thoughts are much more encouraging, and more deliberate.
+I don't need it," "I can quit," or "I really want to quit."
+These thoughts are much more encouraging and more deliberate.

-The subconscious mind keeps our thoughts on constant auto pilot, and we can be more deliberate in our self encouragement rather than being unaware of our hurtful thoughts that keep us in the constant state of going nowhere.
+The subconscious mind keeps our thoughts on constant autopilot, and we can be more deliberate in our self-encouragement rather than being unaware of the hurtful thoughts that keep us in the constant state of going nowhere.

 Do you want to quit?